laravel-workflow/laravel-workflow.github.io/docs/features/webhooks.md

 ```

 ### HMAC Signature Authentication
-For HMAC authentication, Laravel Workflow verifies requests using a secret key.
+For HMAC authentication, Workflow verifies requests using a secret key.
 The default header is `X-Signature` but this can also be changed.

 #### Example Request
 ```bash